lukasz-glen/hashless-tokens/README.md

 32 bytes for key length is a lot.
-Smartcontracts are not using even a fraction of it, and they are not indended to.
+Smartcontracts are not using even a fraction of it, and they are not intended to.

 Standard solidity variables - area variables - share storage.
 If a contract has two `mapping` variables, they are both using the whole storage.
-Probability of collision is astronomical.
+Probability of collision is extremely low.

 In this work there is proposed an alternative approach.
 Each variable gets its own separate storage space.